-From the Italian word for 'boy'.
-Pronounced 'poo-toh' or 'poot-taw'.
-Plural is putti (pronounced 'poo-tee').
+The Italian word for 'boy', pronounced 'poo-toh' or 'poot-taw'.
+The plural form is putti (pronounced 'poo-tee').

-In English, we use 'putto' to refer to a chubby, naked infant boy in a classical or renaissance painting.
-They are usualy, but not necessarily, winged.
+In English, 'putto' is used to refer to a chubby, naked, infant boy in a classical or renaissance painting.
+They are usually, but not necessarily, winged.

-If they have little bows (the shooting kind) with them they are called cupids, or sometimes amoretti.
-If they are representing an angel, they are cherubs.
+Putto is not a common or commonly recognizable term.
+If the imps are holding little bows (of the shooting-arrows kind) they are more often called cupids, or sometimes amoretti.
+If they are representing an angel, they are more often called cherubs.